 Not just that, another HBO show, ‘Succession’ that aired its first season last fall is looking to make some noise at the awards if all goes well for it, has three possible contenders, all with incredible supporting performances to back their name.
 Now, in all probability, one or tops two would make the list of nominations, but all three have a solid claim to it.
-If you ask me, Dinklage might be a complete fan favourite even this season, but his reign to me looks threatened.
+If you ask me, Dinklage might be a fan favourite even this season despite its rather poor reception, but his reign to me looks threatened.
 And that’s just HBO’s lineup.
 There’s the other TV classic ‘Better Call Saul’, the family drama ‘This is Us’, and even Amazon’s hit ‘Homecoming’.

 Now considering the interesting situation that has arisen, I have decided to switch things up a bit.
 Rather than giving off the nominees in a list as I have been doing in my previous predictions, I will list the shows that are going to have a couple of eligible (and deserved nominations) in the category, list their chances and highlight who I think has the most chances of making the list.
 Shows with a single nominee toward the close signify the obvious, of course.
 That being said, read on to find out who are the strongest contenders for Best Supporting Actor – Drama Series this year.
 Here are our predictions for the best supporting actor nominations for a Drama series at the Emmys 2019.